yangheng95/yangheng95.github.io/_layouts/home.md

 - [![Downloads](https://pepy.tech/badge/boostaug)](https://pepy.tech/project/boostaug) [BoostAug](https://github.com/yangheng95/BoostAug): it can achieve 1-2% or at most 5% absolute improvement based on existing datasets and models
 - [Adversarial defense](https://github.com/yangheng95/TAD): TBC
 - [ABSA DPT](https://github.com/yangheng95/ABSADatasets/tree/v1.2/DPT): This is a web-based ABSA dataset annotation tool that can help you easily make an ABSA dataset and train it using PyABSA.
-- [More works are going to be publised]
+- [More works are going to be published]

 ## Education